Best bank accounts for kids and how to choose the right one

 Discover how to find the best bank accounts for kids and what features to look for

 Finding the best bank accounts for kids can help them learn the value of money from an early age.
-As well as helping children learn how to save money (opens in new tab), it can also encourage them to understand how to make extra money, (opens in new tab) enabling them to gain some financial independence.
+As well as helping children learn about money, it can also encourage them to gain some financial independence.

-Teaching children how to manage their finances when they’re young can benefit them in the future, potentially helping them to build a good credit score (opens in new tab) and stay out of debt.
+While there are pros and cons to pocket money, teaching children how to manage their finances when they’re young can benefit them in the future, potentially helping them to build a good credit score and stay out of debt.
+(See what happened when we asked kids about money, and the expert view on the kind of money comprehension their answers show).

 Best bank accounts for kids